 Hoodie: DaTuRa / Jeans: Quiz / Bag: Dorothy Perkins

-Be more open to your negative feelings
+Be more open with your negative feelings

 I know it might sound a bit contradicting but in order to feel more naturally positive, you have to accept your negative emotions.
 You have them for a reason and it’s not good to lock it away and pretend everything is okay.